biomassives/peacewater_website/README.md

 **The library curation process**

+ metadata files are the endpoint. auditing of new database entries are posted

+jekyll in forestry.iop into vercel build service

 Peacewater has been careful to respect copyrights.

 It is our policy to request access to screen capture images that are particularly useful, and to seek out creative commons and public domain images which can be replicated without encumbrances.